 - When you purchase a Valhalla plugin, the email you receive after the purchase includes a link to download the installer.
 Should you ever need to download it again, the installer files are in your User Account on the Valhalla site:

 - Also in your User Account is the License keyfile (see the above image); this is used to authorize the plugin within your DAW.
-You need to SAVE this file to your computer.
-DO NOT try to open the keyfile with any application, DO NOT double-click it expecting it to find an appropriate application with which to open it.
-When you click the keyfile link to download it, your browser may ask you to choose an application to open it; again, DO NOT choose this option.
-Select the SAVE option in your browser:
+You need to SAVE this file to your computer; when you click the keyfile link to download it, your browser will save the .zip file that contains the keyfile.
+Once this is downloaded to your computer, double-click the .zip file to extract the keyfile.
+DO NOT try to open the extracted keyfile with any application, DO NOT double-click it expecting it to find an appropriate application with which to open it.

 - On macOS, the plugins will automatically install into the system VST, Audio Units and AAX folders